AdobeDocs/pass.en/help/authentication/tve-dashboard-environments.md

 ---
 # Environments {#environments}

-TVE Dashboard environments include the different conditions where a program or system operates.
-The TVE Dashboard provides access to two primary environments, customized to fulfill specific purposes, within the Adobe Pass Authentication offering:
+The TVE Dashboard provides different environments customized to fulfill specific purposes within the Adobe Pass Authentication.
+There are two primary environments:

 * **Prequal**: The Pre-qualification environment serves as a testing ground for preparing and testing new builds before deployment to the live environment.